anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 subscripts (varname[, subsarray[, ...[, reverse]]])
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Returns an iterator for iterating over database *sibling* subscripts starting from given varname(subs).
+Returns an iterator for iterating over database *sibling* subscripts starting from the node referenced by ``varname`` and ``subarray``.

-Note: this starts from the given location and gives the next *sibling* subscript in the M collation sequence.
+*Note:* this starts from the given location and gives the next *sibling* subscript in the M collation sequence.
-It operates differently than ``node:subscipts()`` which yields all subscripts that are *children* of the given node.
+It operates differently than ``node:subscipts()`` which yields all subscripts that are *children* of the given node,
-It has a kludgy implementation due to implementing so many input options as well as handling a
-cachearray input (which is purely so that key:subscripts can call it).
-As a result, it's not very efficient.
-But I don't anticipate it will get much use due to node:subscripts()
-having a more intuitive outcome, in my opinion.
+and which you may consider to be preferable.